camsanu/camsanu/README.md

 - state medalist at the Mexican Informatics Olympiad (OMI)

 ## > currently working on:
-- game demo for the CETYS HS game jam, .net development
+- not failing the semester :(